Changes following the U.S. Supreme Court legalizing of same-

 By successfully nominating new Justices to the High Court, the President can greatly change future decisions by that body.
 The effects of personnel changes can last for generations, since Justices are appointed for life, or until they personally decide to retire.

-Early during his term as president, Trump is expected to appoint one Justice to replace Justice Antonin Scalia who died in 2016-FEB.
+Early during his term as president, Trump was expected to appoint one Justice to replace Justice Antonin Scalia who died in 2016-FEB.
 This will bring the Court up to its full complement of nine Justices.
 President Obama had nominated Merrick Garland back in 2016-MAR for the post, but, as of 2016-NOV-27, Republican Senators have violated at least the spirit of the U.S. Constitution by refusing to schedule Garland's hearing.

 Cristian Farias, writing for the Huffington Post, said that in 1916: